LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/Article.md

-# A Generic and Step By Step Workflow for RDP Client File Store (CFS) Bulk File API
+# A Generic and Step By Step Workflow for RDP Client File Store (CFS) File API

 ## <a id="intro"></a>Introduction

 The Client File Store (CFS) is a capability of Refinitiv Data Platform (RDP) that provides authorization and enables access to content files stored in publisher repositories.
 LSEG provides various content file domains (aka *bucket*) for consumers such as:
-- Bulk ESG data
+- CFS ESG data
 - Green Revenue data
 - Symbology data
 - Tick History